 At your move in appointment, your Housing Officer will perform several secondary checks to demonstrate that things are safe and operational within your new home.

 In the unlikely event that any of these faults are found, you will not be able to move in until the fault is resolved.
 This will be carried out by DIO’s maintenance contractors Amey or VIVO.

 In this case, you and your family will be provided with alternative accommodation.

-In the unlikely event there is a fault that we cannot fix in your new home, just before or at your move in appointment, your Housing Officer will arrange alternative accommodation for you.
+In the unlikely event there is an uninhabitable fault that DIO’s maintenance contractors cannot fix before or at your move in appointment, your Housing Officer will arrange alternative accommodation for you.

 The alternative accommodation is either:

 - Another temporary, fully-furnished Service Family Accommodation if available in the same area